tarachandtaak/Dynamic_HRV/README.md

                            Saves computational time, if peak exists!

-Heart rate variablity is a measure of fluctuations between heart beats (R-R peaks interval).
-Therefore to calculate HRV, heart beat detections.
+Heart rate variablity is a measure of fluctuations between heart beats (fluctuations in R-R peaks interval).
+Therefore to calculate HRV, the r-peak should be detected properly.
 While acquring the data, some software detect peaks in real time.
-If this peak is not detected than 'peak detection' function detects the peak automatically.
-The peak detections can be performed using Pan-Tompkins and Billauer algorithms.
+If this peak is not detected than 'peak detection' function should used which detects the peaks automatically.
+The peaks detection can be performed using Pan-Tompkins and Billauer algorithms.

          2).
 Peak Correction